valerieniloinsigh31/footnote-app/README.md

 Bootstrap:
-Yes-how did bootstrap assist... the cards considered using different templates-for exmaple the code within the 'creative' template on the bootstrap site
+Yes-how did bootstrap assist... the cards the buttons respsonsiveness considered using different templates-for exmaple the code within the 'creative' template on the bootstrap site

 Used bootstrap for alert messages
 Used bootstrap formatting for cards

-Object orientated design...class based models as opposed to function based models used
+Object orientated design...class based models as opposed to function based models used funtion based models used on writer profile in places

 <b>Deployment:</b>